About

 Alex Shvartsman is a writer, translator, game designer, and anthologist from Brooklyn, NY.
 His adventures so far have included traveling to over thirty countries, playing a card game for a living, and building a successful business.

-Alex is the author of The Middling Affliction (2022) and Eridani’s Crown (2019) fantasy novels.
-Over 120 of his short stories have appeared in Analog, Nature, Strange Horizons, Fireside, Weird Tales, Galaxy’s Edge, and many other venues.
-He won the WSFA Small Press Award for Short Fiction in 2014 and was a two-time finalist (2015 & 2017) for the Canopus Award for Excellence in Interstellar Fiction.
+Alex Shvartsman (Brooklyn, NY) is the author of The Best of All Possible Planets (2026), Kakistocracy (2023), The Middling Affliction (2022), and Eridani’s Crown (2019) novels.
+Over 150 of his stories and his translations from Russian have appeared in Analog, Asimov’s Clarkesworld, F&SF, Nature, Reactor, Strange Horizons, and several Year’s Best volumes.
+He won the WSFA Small Press Award for Short Fiction, was a three-time finalist for the Canopus Award for Excellence in Interstellar Fiction and a two-time finalist for the BSFA Award.
+For a brief, glorious moment one of his stories was in development as a live action TV series.